Military Criminal Defense Lawyer

 How We Can Help

 When we take on a new case, we take the time to fully evaluate the facts of the matter and to provide our client with an unbiased assessment of the situation, so that our client knows what to expect and so that we can prepare the best possible defense against the charges.
 If at all possible, it is in your best interests to retain legal representation while you are still under investigation and before any charges have been filed against you, so that we may be able to intervene on your behalf and to resolve the situation.
-In the event that the case will have to go all the way to a court-martial, it is vital that you hire your attorney as early as possible to ensure the best possible chances of success.
+In the event that the case will have to go all the way to a court-martial, it is vital that you hire your military criminal defense attorney as early as possible to ensure the best possible chances of success.

 Whether you are suspected of a sex crime or breach of